lfcourtney/Witness3DWebSimulationViewer/README.md

 A successful test run will produce code coverage.
 The directory for code coverage is `coverage`, which is ignored by Git.

+## Debug Tests

+A run of Vitest unit tests can be debugged in VS Code.
+To do this, open a `JavaScript Debug Terminal` and run `npm run test`.
+For more information, go to the Vitest [official documentation](https://vitest.dev/guide/debugging).

 # Important Links & Docs

 - [3D Command Reference 21](./WitnessDocs/3D%20Command%20Reference%2021.pdf)